-People who have fled persecution and sought protection in the United States are usually called either "asylees" or "refugees."
+People who have fled persecution and obtained protection in the United States are usually called either "asylees" or "refugees."
 Is there a difference?
 Yes, though there's a bit of overlap between the two statuses.
 That's what this article will discuss.

 The term "refugee" means: (A) any person who is outside any country of such person's nationality or, in the case of a person having no nationality, is outside any country in which such person last habitually resided, and who is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of, that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion . . . .